0800 158 3508

 11) Extended Media Coverage

-This indicator is particularly valuable as each mention or feature in the media can dramatically extend your brand’s reach and visibility, helping you tap into new audience sectors that may be difficult to reach otherwise.
+A mention or feature in the media can dramatically extend your brand’s reach and visibility, helping you tap into new audience sectors that may be difficult to reach otherwise.

 Tracking this brand awareness KPI can help you understand the effectiveness of your public relations activities in contributing to brand awareness, and strategise on how to maximise this further.